NetVizura needs dedicated server

 Tweaking PostgreSQL

-In order to apply following tweaks edit file postgresql.conf, this file is usually located in PostgreSQL data folder.
-You will need to restart the PostgreSQL service after done editing.
-Almost all of the following parameters are commented with carron character (#).
-Be aware that if you comment out the parameter that has been changed, PostgreSQL will revert to the default value.
+In order to apply the following tweaks, edit the file postgresql.conf, this file is usually located in the PostgreSQL data folder.
+You will need to restart the PostgreSQL service after editing.
+Almost all of the following parameters are commented with a carron character (#).
+Be aware that if you comment out the changed parameter, PostgreSQL will revert to the default value.

-Before changing any parameters in postgresql configuration read the provided comments in the table below for more information regarding specific parameter.
+Before changing any parameters in PostgreSQL configuration, read the provided comments in the table below for more information regarding a specific parameter.

 parameterrecommended valuecomment